kumahq/kuma-website/docs/docs/1.2.2/policies/traffic-trace.md

 The types supported are:

 * `zipkin`.
 You can also use this with [Jaeger](https://www.jaegertracing.io/) since it supports Zipkin compatible traces.
+* `datadog`.
+Follow the instructions at [Datadog](https://docs.datadoghq.com/tracing/) to set up the agent, either on bare metal or within Kubernetes.
+Specify the endpoint as `address:` in either `IP:Port` format or `unix:/var/run/datadog/apm.socket` if connecting via Unix Domain Socket.

 To add a new tracing backend we must create a new `tracing` property in a `Mesh` resource: